Wilbertz/Sparkify/README.md

 Sparkify is a music streaming service like Spotify.
 There are paid premium services and free basic services.
 The free users will listen to ads while the paid users consume songs ad-free.
 At any time users can upgrade, downgrade or cancel their subscription.
-We want to identify the users that could potentially cancel their account and leave the service.
-By identifying this population upfront, we could incentive them by giving them discounts or other rewards.
-This could make them stick, giving us a loyal customer base which is important for the company's success.
+We want to identify the users who might cancel their account and leave the service.
+By identifying this population in advance, we can encourage them by offering them discounts or other rewards.
+This could result in them sticking and giving us a loyal customer base that is important to the success of the business.

 Within this project churn is defined as a cancellation of service.
 In case a "Cancellation Confirmation" event for a user is detected, this user is considered to have churned.